 For more academic information, including links to public engagement activities, please see my staff profile at Sheffield's Department of History website here.

-When I'm not looking at manuscripts, I love exploring the great outdoors – I'm a keen runner, hiker, and cyclist (though I'm still acclimatising to the hills here!) and former rower.
+When I'm not looking at manuscripts, I love exploring the great outdoors – I'm a keen runner and hiker, a struggling cyclist (I'll be forever acclimatising to the hills here!), former rower, and netball novice.
 I try to be an active member of the community and volunteer at Food Works and Holly Hagg Community Farm.